 Instead, use Leaderboard sparingly in smaller groups of participants and always pair it with a second challenge like Target, where users must reach a minimum step goal, and rewards can be distributed to more than just the single person with the most steps.

-If you have an especially large and competitive group, consider running a collaborative challenge like Group Journey or Group Target to channel the competition in a way that ensures all participants win.
+If you have an especially large and competitive group, consider running a collaborative challenge like Group Virtual Race or Group Target to channel the competition in a way that ensures all participants win.
 With these challenge modes, everyone’s totals contribute to a larger goal, so there’s less concern about individually earning the most steps or miles.
 Instead, the focus is on working together to reach a collective goal.
 Rewards can still include a lottery model where different tiers of contributors get more entries into a raffle.
 For example, you get 1 raffle entry for joining the challenge, 2 additional entries if you’re in the top 50% of step contributors, and 3 additional entries if you’re in the top 25% of steppers.